Social

 • In each file that is being encrypted, the snake also appends the “EKANS” file marker.
 EKANS is SNAKE spelled in reverse order.
 This is where the ransomware derives its name from

 • On completion of the encryption process, a ransom note named Fix-Your-Files.txt is generated on the desktop.
-Here is the text in the Ransom Note:
+Here is the text in the ransom note:

 ——————————————–